kartonfarkas/api_docs/source/integrations/automation_center/node_trigger_endpoint.rst

      - json
      - Campaign specific external data (Optional)

-Required response
+Required Response:

- * In case of success, the service needs to respond with a HTTP status code in the 200-299 range.
+ * In case of success, the service needs to respond with an HTTP status code in the 200-299 range.
- * In case of error the HTTP status code should be in the range 400-499 in case of client error (i.e. the request is invalid, and cannot be fulfilled) or in the 500-599 range when there was a an error on server side.
-In case of server errors Automation Center will retry the request 3 times.
+ * In case of error, the HTTP status code should be in the range 400-499 in case of client error (i.e. the request is invalid and cannot be fulfilled) or in the 500-599 range when there was an error on the server side.
- * In case of errors the service should also return a json containing a userMessage and a code key.
+ * In case of server errors, Automation Center will retry the request 3 times.
+The service should also return a json containing a userMessage and a code key.

 Example